-Knowing how to promote your music on Facebook Messenger is integral to executing a holistic digital marketing strategy.
+Facebook for musicians: Knowing how to promote your music on Facebook Messenger is integral to executing a holistic digital marketing strategy.
 Artists often neglect messaging apps to promote their tracks and brand.
 However, they’re ideal for connecting with current fans and potential listeners.
+Check our our Facebook for Musicians guide.

 Facebook Messenger is Facebook’s built-in messaging app.
 It has over one billion monthly active users, so it’s one of the best places to promote your music.
 You can allow fans to send you direct messages by adding a messaging button on your Facebook page.
-And by engaging in one-on-one interactions with them, you can promote your latest songs and upcoming shows.
+And by engaging in one-on-one interactions with them, you can promote your latest songs and upcoming shows by reading through our Facebook for Musicians guide.

 This article will discuss why you should use Facebook Messenger to promote your music.
 We’ll also provide our recommended approach to successfully promote your music on Facebook Messenger.